-Scott wanted to build a Shovelhead for a long time, but had no real motivation since he was enjoying the bullet proof Sportsters he built and rode for years.
+Scott wanted to build a Shovelhead for a long time but had no real motivation since he was enjoying the bullet proof Sportsters he made and rode for years.
 One day, while following a thread on Chop Cult by Johnny Rainbow, he came across some custom builds in true Japanese style.
 Scott was immediately hooked on the Japanese style chops with much admiration for what they were doing to the vintage iron.
-With some new motivation, he immediately tried to find a way to get on a Shovelhead.
+With some new motivation, he quickly tried to find a way to get on a Shovelhead.
 Scott had learned from a friend that a buddy of theirs was ready to let go of a Shovelhead, so he ended up trading his ‘64 F100 for the bike.

 After Scott got it in his possession, he made sure it was mechanically sound and then tore it down to the frame.
-He cut all the unnecessary tabs off it and tried to really give the frame a minimalist appearance.
+He cut all the unnecessary tabs off it and tried to give the frame a minimalist appearance.
 The next step was to modify a pair of newer style front narrow glide wheels he had stashed in the rafters to work in the frame and finally get a roller on the ground.
 Scott made the bars, controls, exhaust, rock guards, kick pedal, and all the small mounts and details to complete the build.

 The tins and frame ended up with a rattle can paint job.
 Scott’s wife made the killer H-D oak leaf decals to finish off the custom touch to the tank.
 The seat was off an older project that got sprayed with vinyl paint to match the frame and tins.

 Scott would like to thank his wife, Linda, and his two boys for their unwavering support.
 Mark Coulter for giving him the opportunity to make money doing what he loves.
 Marc Moree for getting him hooked on choppers.
-Lastly, he wants to give a big thanks to Chop Cult for the inspiration on the daily feeds and Jason for your support and believing in his work.
+Lastly, he wants to give big thanks to Chop Cult for the inspiration on the daily feeds and Jason for your support and believing in his work.
 It is truly appreciated.